Year 6 Transition Information

 What do they bring?

-Students shuold bring a school bag with all their equipment and their PE kit.
+Students should bring a school bag with all their equipment including sports wear

 Free School Meals